 - Treatments for rare forms of melanoma, such as those that begin in the eye (uveal melanoma) or mucosa (for example, vaginal, rectal or sinonasal)

 And we're constantly researching ways to help the body fight the cancer, including:

-Since 2004, the National Cancer Institute has awarded MD Anderson a multi-million dollar Specialized Programs of Research Excellence (SPORE) grant.
-This means we are able to offer many clinical trials for melanoma.
+Since 2004, the National Cancer Institute has awarded MD Anderson a multimillion-dollar Specialized Programs of Research Excellence (SPORE) grant.
+This means we are able to offer a broad array of clinical trials for melanoma.

 If you have been diagnosed with melanoma, it is important to be evaluated by expert physicians as soon as possible.
-Call 1-877-MDA-6789 to make an appointment or request an appointment online.
+Call 1-877-632-6789 to make an appointment or request an appointment online.